History of King's church

 And so, the King's Church family was born, to be sent thousands of kilometres from its home.

 This small group of people gradually became a team of eleven adults, two teenagers and three children.
 In late 2001, the full team finally gathered with great joy and anticipation in Christchurch.
 The next months were given to prayer, making friends and laying the foundations for a new church.

 The early team at Taylor's Mistake - 2001

-For a year the church met in each others' homes, sharing meals and their lives together.
-Then, in 2003, the still small church plant made the critical move into rooms at the University of Canterbury for Sunday meetings.
-In those days there were three small groups of friends around the city, meeting during the week to pray, train and run Alpha courses together.
+For a year, the whanau met in each others' homes, sharing meals and their lives together.
+Then in 2003, the still small church plant, made the critical move into rooms at the University of Canterbury for Sunday meetings.
+In those days, there were three small groups of friends around the city, meeting during the week to pray, train and run Alpha courses together.

 The church grows - May 2005